imgix/angular/README.md

 You could modify the recommended code above to remove the native lazy loading support in order to create a Lozad directive.

-Here's a [CSSTricks article](https://css-tricks.com/lozad-js-performant-lazy-loading-images/) about using Lozad.js, and [another one](https://css-tricks.com/tips-for-rolling-your-own-lazy-loading/) about rolling your own lazy loading
+Here's a [CSSTricks article](https://css-tricks.com/lozad-js-performant-lazy-loading-images/) about using Lozad.js, and [another one](https://css-tricks.com/tips-for-rolling-your-own-lazy-loading/) about rolling your own lazy loading.

 ##### Lazy-loading (Event Listener)